 Credit card debt

-As unsecured debt, meaning it is not backed by collateral, medical debt can be discharged through chapter 7 bankruptcy.
+Medical debt is an unsecured debt, meaning it is not backed by collateral.
+That being said, it can be discharged through a Chapter 7 bankruptcy.

-Under Chapter 13 bankruptcy cases, similar to credit card debts, a portion of medical debt may be included in your repayment plan.
+Under Chapter 13 bankruptcy cases, a portion of medical debt may be included in your repayment plan.
 Once you’ve completed the repayment portion of your bankruptcy case, the remaining debts, including medical bankruptcy, are discharged.

 Which debts are not discharged in bankruptcy?

-Not all debts can be discharged in bankruptcy–though the specific exceptions and reasons for the exception vary based on the type of bankruptcy pursued.
-In many cases, they are debts that Congress has deemed not eligible for public policy reasons.
+Not all debts can be discharged, and the specific reasons why will depend on the type of bankruptcy being pursued.
+However, if your specific debt is ineligible, it’s likely that Congress has deemed it as such for public policy reasons.

 Spousal or child support and alimony